Best Possible Time and Day to Send Your Resume in 2023

 Tuesday, Wednesday, and Thursday:

 During the middle of the week, hiring managers are more likely to have time to read incoming emails and resume submissions.
-With that in mind, it makes sense that Tuesday to Thursday may be the optimal time to send your email.
-This gets your email past the Monday pile and gives the recruiter or hiring manager time to analyze your resume and handle your application before the next weekend.
+With that in mind, it makes sense that Tuesday to Thursday may be the best time to apply for jobs because your email gets past the Monday pile and gives the recruiter or hiring manager time to analyze your resume and handle your application before the next weekend.

 OptinMonster has a more comprehensive post that looks at Hubspot and additional studies about emails, open rate, and engagement rate.
 It’s geared toward marketers and newsletters, but much of the advice is good for the individual job seeker as well.